kiralong/RADseq_pipeline/README.md

     --min-samples-per-pop $r              #I usually like r .50 - .80
 ```

-You can add many more flags for different file outputs, such as `--vcf` to get a vcf file.
+You can add many more flags for different file outputs, such as `--vcf` to get a vcf file or '--hzar' for a HZAR file.

 See the file [run_populations.sh](run_populations.sh) for an example with a bunch of different flags.